The ultimate Japan 10 day itinerary for first-time visitors

 Having appreciated the beautiful island of Miyajima, you can get back the same way to Hiroshima.
-Alternatively, you can use tram number 2 running from the ferry stations to the center of Hiroshima.
+Alternatively, you can use tram number 2 running from the ferry stations to the centre of Hiroshima.
 It’s a bit slower than taking the train and as the Japan Rail Pass is not valid for the tram, you’d need the ticket (to be bought from the machine at the station).
 The advantage of taking the tram is that it brings you right to the centre where the Atomic Dome and Peace Memorial Park are.

-While today’s Hiroshima is a modern city with a population of more than a million, its center is rather compact and pedestrian-friendly.
+While today’s Hiroshima is a modern city with a population of more than a million, its centre is rather compact and pedestrian-friendly.
 It is about half an hour’s walk between the railway station and the Atomic Dome (and Peace Memorial park and museum – they are all pretty much at the same place).
 Should you still wish to use the trams, you can check the website of Hiroshima Electric Railway for routes, schedules, and fares.

 Day 3 – taking the Shinkansen from Hiroshima to Kyoto and exploring Kyoto.

 The journey from Hiroshima to Kyoto lasts about two hours.
 It might be necessary to change trains at Shin-Kobe.
 Once again, hyperdia.com is your friend for the exact schedule and transfer information.

 During your stay in Kyoto, we recommend using Kyoto city buses and possibly the metro (subway) to get to the places suggested in our itinerary.

 We also recommend using local JR trains to get to Arashiyama and Fushimi-Inari (convenient, as you have the JR pass).